That Enigmatic Place Called Los Altos De Jalisco

 According to this bichromatic understanding of "us vs them", "they" barely showed up at other places and if they did, they didn't like them enough to stay there (except, of course, the English-speaking countries overseas), because they have been always busy at home thinking about how to lift the rest of the world out of poverty with the wonders of capitalism, or some such nonsense.
 It is non-white people who want to migrate to their countries (probably ruining them in the process), it's not supposed to be the other way around (unless it's maybe fleeing nazis or religious minorities like the Jews or the Amish).

 And of course, according to such simplistic view of history and Europe's role in it, southern Europe doesn't pass the purity test.
 I mean, as someone who has never been to Spain, this makes you ponder whether these guys also haven't.
 Or do they assume that every blondie they encounter in their vacation along the southern European coastline is also a tourist?
-If not, then imagine what that would entail for a country that was colonized (and created) by Spain for 300 years.
+If not, then imagine what that would entail for a country that was settled (and created) by Spain for 300 years.

 Two final strokes before talking about the inhabitants of Los Altos de Jalisco and El Bajío: this also exposes that, despite consistently being among the 10 most visited countries, tourists rarely immerse into actual Mexico, beyond beach resorts and one or two metropolises.15 I pity everyone who has vacationed more than a couple times in Mexico and never left the coast.
 Sure, there's natural beauties (beaches among them), but Mexico's strongest asset by far is its melting pot of culture and people: one of the cradles of ancient civilization, and one of the main scenarios of one of the most important processes in world history: the clash between Europe and America.
-Unbalanced in favor of European memes16 and (perhaps, in the long run) American genes, but an actual melting pot nonetheless: with quite different substances actually melting and actually transfusing to various extents on different fronts, tempered by 500 years of history.
+Unbalanced in favor of European memes16, but an actual melting pot nonetheless: with quite different substances actually melting and actually transfusing to various extents on different fronts, tempered by 500 years of history.
 This is what being a Latin American country — a mixed-race country — means.
 European-looking Mexicans simply lie at one side of this new substance, at least insofar as their biology is concerned (or rather, insofar as phenotype manifests).
 Such a national identity might be difficult to apprehend for the United States, which maintained overt racial segregation well into the 1960s, and with ongoing efforts to rationalize and uphold slavery in the education systems of places such as Florida and Texas as I write these sentences, and whose military and immigration policies were, and still are, predicated upon bigotry.
 This is who we are nonetheless, this is true America, diverse and richer, whether we are recognized or not.

 A myriad of problems face the Latin America-Caribbean region, but there are a few things it got essentially right from the very beginning.
 From slave-born Toussaint Louverture in Haiti, to well-off European Simón Bolivar in New Granada, Miguel Hidalgo in New Spain and José de San Martín in Peru-Chile-Argentina, to European-American Morelos and African-American President Vicente Guerrero also in New Spain: all of the major founding fathers in the region waged war under the banner of abolishing slavery and racial discrimination.
 This legacy is simply testament to the inherently diverse composition of a society that learned to look in the mirror from the very moment of emancipation.